Fermat-ORG/fermat-framework/README.md

 How will we do it?
 ---------------------

-Not stopping until we reach our goal and finding an answer to the following questions:
+Not stopping until we reach our goal and finding the answers to the following questions:

 * How can we isolate ordinary people from the perceived complexity?
 * How can we use the collective intelligence of the developer community?